ShellShockQ/docs-site/docs/user-guide/install-docker.md

 # Docker Installation Roadmap

+There are three parts to using Docker to install Zowe&trade;.

-To install Zowe&trade; using Docker, there are three parts.
-The first part is the Zowe z/OS runtime which contains the ZSS component.
-The second part is the Zowe Cross Memory Server.
+- The Zowe z/OS runtime which contains the ZSS component.

+- The Zowe Cross Memory Server.
 This is an authorized server application that provides privileged services to Zowe in a secure manner.

-The third part is the Zowe Docker image, which runs on a Linux host.
+- The Zowe Docker image, which runs on a Linux or zLinux host.
 It consists of three components: Zowe Application Framework, z/OS Explorer Services, and Zowe API Mediation Layer.

 If you want to install all server components on z/OS instead, instead follow this related page: [Installing Zowe Server Components on z/OS](install-zos.md)

 Review the installation diagram and the introduction in this topic to see the general installation sequence and the most important tasks that are to be performed during installation and configuration.

-You can click each step on the diagram for detailed instructions.
+**NOTE**: You can click each step on the diagram for detailed instructions.

 <figure>
   <img usemap="#home_map1" border="0" id="install-flow" src="../images/common/zowe-zos-install-diagram.png" width="850" alt="Click each step to get more details on the flow." />